square/finch/docs/content/intro/concepts.md

 ### Client

-A _client_ is one MySQL client (connection) that executes all trx assigned to it.
+A _client_ is one MySQL client (connection) that executes all SQL statements in all  trx assigned to it.
-Since a trx contains statements, a client executes all the statements in all the trx assigned to it.
+Each pass through all assigned trx is one _iter_ (iteration).

 You can configure Finch to run any number of clients.
 This is typical for benchmarking tools, but Finch has two unique features: